traveltime-dev/traveltime-sdk-r/README.md

 ## Authentication

-In order to authenticate with Travel Time API, you will have to supply the Application Id and Api Key.
+In order to authenticate with Travel Time API, you will have to supply the Application ID and API Key.

 ``` r
 library(traveltimeR)